ManicMiners/docs/_pages/ClassesMiners.md

 ## Collections

+>Undiscovered miners are inactive and do not receive triggers until they are discovered.
+There is only a single special collection for miners.

-> `miner` keyword may also be used as a collection in triggers.
+`miner` keyword may be used as a collection in triggers.
 It is a special collection in that it cannot be used as a macro to return number of miners but can be used in triggers.
 To detect every new miner:
 ```msg
 when(miner.new)[MyNewMinerChain]
 ```

-The `miners` macro returns the number of miners.
+The `miners` read-only macro returns the number of miners.

 ## enable / disable
 The `enable` and `disable` events support disabling transporting of miners and re-enabling.
 See [Events](_pages/Events).